-The CBF Charitable Foundation was created to administer funds raised in club charity games across Canada, and to ensure that such funds are used exclusively to assist national and regional Canadian charities.
+The Canadian Bridge Federation Charitable Fund was created to administer funds raised in club charity games across Canada, and to ensure that such funds are used exclusively to assist national and regional Canadian charities.
 To date the CBF Charitable Fund (CBFCF) has donated over $1,337,248 to numerous charities across Canada.
 For a history of the CBFCF grants please CLICK HERE.

 The CBFCF Trustees meet once a year to select a theme for the charities that will receive funding that year (e.g. organizations that make seniors’ lives better, organizations that help children, etc.).
 Equal amounts are allocated to each Trustee for grants to local charities in their zone.
 Additionally, Trustees may decide to allocate an amount to be donated to a national charity.